r0-8y/simhash-lsh/README.md

 ## LSH

-A simple Locality Sensitive Hashing - LSH algorithm in Python.
+A simple SimHash with Locality Sensitive Hashing - LSH algorithm in Python.